 Get Out of Your Comfort Zone

 New to the conference scene?
 You’re in good company at most data industry events I’ve attended.
-Many cater to people who are new and still getting up to speed on our alphabet soup of practice areas and disciplines like OCM, BI and DG.
+Many cater to people who are new and still getting up to speed on our alphabet soup of practice areas and disciplines like OCM (organizational change management), BI (business intelligence and analytics) and DG (data governance).

 If you’re in a conference session and find yourself not tracking, don’t be shy about asking questions or hitting up the presenter afterward.